-Get help today 888-341-7785 or sign up for 24/7 text support.
+Get help today 888-341-7785

 American Addiction Centers National Rehabs Directory

 With more and more teenagers experimenting with drugs and alcohol, we naturally have more and more parents wondering how to handle the situation.
+If you are worried that your child is using drugs or alcohol, or know that they are, you are not alone.

-Across the nation statistics show that drug and alcohol use amongst teens isn’t uncommon.
+Across the nation, statistics show that drug and alcohol use amongst teens isn’t uncommon.
 According to their results:

 • Over 46% of teens will use an illicit drug by the time they reach 12th grade.